altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 Regis picked up the new rifle.

-【… This is the rifle used by the High Britannia Army when they invaded the Belgaria Empire recently.】
+"… This is the rifle used by the High Britannia Army when they invaded the Belgaria Empire recently."<br/>

 Dorval expressed his thoughts on behalf of the soldiers watching.

-【The reloading speed is actually that fast!】
+"The reloading speed is actually that fast!"<br/>

-【… Yes.
+"… Yes.
 After some training, the reloading speed will be five times that of the muskets that are currently being used.
-This means just by equipping the new rifle, it will be equivalent to increasing the musketeers by five times.】
+This means just by equipping the new rifle, it will be equivalent to increasing the musketeers by five times."<br/>

-【Hmmm.】
+"Hmmm."<br/>

-【… And it has high accuracy.
-Fifth Grade Combat Officer Eric Michael de Blanchard here has excellent skills, but his shot wouldn’t be this precise if the bullets don’t fly straight.】
+"… And it has high accuracy.
+Fifth Grade Combat Officer Eric Michael de Blanchard here has excellent skills, but his shot wouldn’t be this precise if the bullets don’t fly straight."<br/>

 Dorval asked:

-【Isn’t he a knight?
-Did he practiced using the rifle from a young age?】
+"Isn’t he a knight?
+Did he practiced using the rifle from a young age?"<br/>

-【… Anyone can achieve above 50% accuracy with three months of training.】
+"… Anyone can achieve above 50% accuracy with three months of training."<br/>

-【Hmmm.】
+"Hmmm."<br/>

 That was a lie.